Our server wheeled a cart to our table. “Are you ready for the best guacamole in the world?”

-Grinning, my dinner companion and I each reached for a tortilla chip, scooped prodigious portions of the guacamole thereon, opened wide, bit down on chip and guac, chewed, and swallowed.
+Grinning, I reached for a tortilla chip, scooped a prodigious portion of the guacamole thereon, opened wide, bit down, chewed, and swallowed.
 Magnificent.
 A wonderful way to begin a meal.

 After swallowing, as I effused, “That was really good,” I noticed a bit of a sharp poke on the side of my tongue.
 After swallowing again, I said, “I think I broke a tooth!”

 While I didn’t feel any pain, there was definitely a gap in the upper left molar line up.
 Tooth 15, for those keeping score at home.
 Distal lingual surface.